KxSystems/docs/docs/interfaces/hdf5/user-guide.md

   .hdf5.createGroup            Create a single or multiple group levels

   // Utility functions
-  .hdf5.isAttr                 Does this attribute exist .hdf5.ishdf5                 Is a file of HDF5 format .hdf5.isObject               Does this object exist .hdf5.getAttrShape           Dimensionality of an attribute .hdf5.getAttrPoints          Number of points associated with an attribute .hdf5.getDataShape           Dimensionality of a dataset .hdf5.getDataPoints          Number of points associated with a dataset .hdf5.datasetInfo            Information about type, number of dimensions and dimensionality .hdf5.gc                     Run garbage collect on free HDF5 lists of all types .hdf5.ls                     ls like representation of the structure of a hdf5 file
+  .hdf5.copyObject             Copy a group or dataset to another file .hdf5.datasetInfo            Information about type, number of dimensions and dimensionality .hdf5.dataSize               Size of a HDF5 dataset in MB .hdf5.fileSize               Size of a HDF5 in MB .hdf5.getAttrShape           Dimensionality of an attribute .hdf5.getAttrPoints          Number of points associated with an attribute .hdf5.getDataShape           Dimensionality of a dataset .hdf5.getDataPoints          Number of points associated with a dataset .hdf5.gc                     Run garbage collect on free HDF5 lists of all types .hdf5.isAttr                 Does this attribute exist .hdf5.ishdf5                 Is a file of HDF5 format .hdf5.isObject               Does this object exist .hdf5.ls                     ls like representation of the structure of a hdf5 file .hdf5.version                Version of the HDF5 C api being used
 ```

 For simplicity in each of the examples below it should be assumed that unless otherwise specified a file/group/dataset/attribute that is being manipulated exists and is valid and the results displayed coincide with correct execution in that example.